"In the Journals" Archives:

 “No signature of clear CO2 ice from the 'cryptic' regions in Mars' south seasonal polar cap”

+May 12, 2005"Scientists think they have an answer to the long-standing mystery of why the permanent icecap on Mars' South Pole is offset from the pole itself.
+Simply put, it's colder and stormier in that hemisphere.
 But that is only part of the equation, they say, and new understanding about Mars' climate and its polar regions may suggest clues to finding water in the planet's equatorial zone - where it would be easier to land a spacecraft - and opening the door to future exploration."
-Read more at the Corvallis Gazette-Times or read the journal article at LPI: Read the Article [PDF]
+Read more at the Corvallis Gazette-Times or read the journal article at LPI: Read the Article [PDF] |

-The April 2005 issue of Icarus is focused on Martian polar studies.
+April 2005, Icarus Polar IssueThe April 2005 issue of Icarus is focused on Martian polar studies.
 In it are many different and interesting articles on ice and how it relates to Mars.
-See the Journal
+See the Journal |